May 20 | Update by Ted Carter

 April 15 | Update by Ted Carter

-The Alexander Broadband Project Continues to move towards completion by the end of 2021.
+The Alexander Broadband Project Continues to move towards completion.
 The pole survey will be finished April 14th as only the Pokey Road and a small section of the South Princeton Road remain to be surveyed.
 So then all four sections will be completed.
 The Consolidated surveyor believes he will have two of the four make ready estimates available for billing at this time.
 Once payment is made Consolidated Communications and Eastern Maine Electric Co-Op need to approve the applications within 90 days.
 So by the end of July construction could begin for those two sections.
 The remaining two sections will soon follow.
 The colocation building, the central hub, is on hold for the town.
 Once the site, behind the town office, is prepared it will be delivered and installed later this spring.
 The town, with selectman JR Gibson taking the lead, is working on a grant from Connect Maine.
 Connect Maine has expressed strong support for cooperative efforts such as ours with the Downeast Broadband Utility (DBU).
 The application is due April 29th.
 Any further financial support on top of the $10,000.00 received from the Maine Community Foundation will be wonderful.
 This is truly an exciting project for Alexander’s future as we continue to build our ramp to the information highway.
 Further updates will be provided when warranted.

 March 18 | Update